FineUploader/fine-uploader/server/readme.md

 * `{"success": false, "error": "error message to display", "reset": true}` to fail this attempt and restart with the first chunk on the next attempt.
 Only applies if chunking is enabled.
 Note that, if resume is also enabled, and this is the first chunk of a resume attempt, this will result in the upload starting with the first chunk immediately.

+Note: You can have additional custom properties in the response, but ensure that you include the "success": true property for a successful response, or it will trigger the onError callback.

 <br/>
 ## File Chunking/Partitioning ##
 If you have file chunking turned on, each file will be split up into chunks that are sent, in order, in separate requests.